jensskott/kingpin/README.md

 Quick rubyscript to test ecs api and create and update tasks and services

 TODO: Parse yaml with profiles
-TODO: Create aws api service and task defintion and compare before updating
+TODO: Service update and create
+TODO: Jack into ELB and Route53 for services
 TODO: Finish terraform to make it work like today